tilt-dev/tilt.build/src/devtools_eng.md

 - Architect cloud-native dev features that we haven’t even thought of yet.
   How can we make your data available to your team, and make your team’s data available to you?

+- Collaborate with partner teams to diagnose problems particular to how they integrate with Tilt.

 - Help us build a team culture where everyone's doing their best work.